OmniscientDesiderator/dota_telegram_bot/README.md

 ### Step 2: Configure Your Tokens

- Navigate to the `/app` directory and open the `config.py` file.
+ Navigate to the directory and open the `.env` file.
 You will need to insert your **Telegram bot** and **Steam** token into this file.
 Look for the line that specifies the token and replace it with your own: